abhipotter/toastify-pro/README.md

     }
 });

-// Confirmation with description toast.conf('Are you sure?', 'This action cannot be undone.', (confirmed) => {
+// Confirmation with description (using legacy conf method) toast.conf('Are you sure?', 'This action cannot be undone.', (confirmed) => {
     handleUserChoice(confirmed);
 });

-// Advanced confirmation with full options toast.conf('Save changes?', {
+// Advanced confirmation with full options (using newer confirm method) toast.confirm('Save changes?', {
     description: 'Your changes will be permanently saved to the server.',
     confirmText: 'Save Now',        // Custom confirm button text
     cancelText: 'Discard',          // Custom cancel button text